Schnypet/architecture-as-code-studio/README.md

 - Node.js 18+
 - npm 9+
 - Docker or Podman (for PlantUML server)
-- Architecture as Code Engine running on `http://localhost:8080`
+- Architecture as Code Engine running on `http://localhost:8080` *(optional - fallback to mock data)*

 ### Installation & Setup